Sign In Register

 Safety Score

-Forreston has an average annual temperature of 49°F (10°C).
+Forreston experiences four distinct seasons with an average annual temperature of 49°F (10°C).
 Winters average 22°F in January while summers reach 73°F in July.
-Annual precipitation is 40.0 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 40.0 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 936 feet.

 Temperature